 ELEMENT # Procedure/Question С NC OFI Comments 2.
 The procedure describes how results are recorded and shared between the Operating Authority and the Owner.
 3. The sampling, testing and monitoring programs described by personnel for the subject system are consistent with the procedure.
-4. Water quality testing has been conducted at the frequency specified within the procedure.
-5. Results have been promptly communicated to the DWS Owner in accordance with the procedure (e.g. the submission of monthly reports, annual reports, etc.).
-1. There is a procedure for the calibration & maintenance 2. of measurement & recording equipment.
-There is a method for ensuring that expired standards are not used in calibrations and verifications of 17 3. measuring equipment.
-There are no expired standards for any standard used in the calibrations and verifications of measuring equipment.
-Calibration and maintenance records have been satisfactorily completed for all instruments.
-Calibration verification certificates were available for flow measuring devices.
-1. There is a procedure that includes a list of potential emergency situations or service interruptions, processes for emergency response and recovery, emergency response training and testing requirements, Owner and Operating Authority responsibilities during emergency situations, references to municipal emergency planning measures, and an emergency 18 2. communication protocol and an up-to-date list of emergency contacts.
-Emergency response training and testing sessions 3. have been conducted satisfactorily and at the required frequency.
-4. year.
-Contact lists are displayed at facilities.
+4. Water quality testing has been conducted at the F Regults have been premetly communicated to the DW/S 5.
+Results have been promptly communicated to the DWS) submission of monthly reports, appual reports, atc.)
+There is a procedure for the calibration & maintenance of measurement & recording equipment 2 There is a method for ensuring that expired standards are not used in calibrations and verifications of measuring equipment 3.
+There are no expired standards for any standard used 17 in the calibrations and verifications of measuring equipment.
+4. Calibration and maintenance records have been satisfactorily completed for all instruments.
+5. Calibration verification certificates were available for flow measuring devices.
+1. There is a procedure that includes a list of potential emergency situations or service interruptions, processes for emergency response and recovery, emergency response training and testing requirements, Owner and Operating Authority responsibilities during emergency situations, references to municipal emergency planning measures, and an emergency 18 communication protocol and an up-to-date list of emergency contacts.
+2. Emergency response training and testing sessions have been conducted satisfactorily and at the required Irequency. o.
+Contact lists were updated in the previous calendar year.
+A Contact lists are displayed at facilities 14.
+Contact lists are displayed at lacilities.

-ELEMENT# Procedure/Question С NC OFI Comments 19 There is a procedure for internal audits that evaluates conformity, identifies audit criteria, frequency, scope, methodology, and record-keeping requirements, considers previous audit results, and describes how corrective/preventive actions are identified/initiated.
-An internal audit covering all DWQMS elements was conducted in the previous calendar year The internal audit checklist was verified and/or updated prior to the previous internal audit The on-site audit component concluded with a roundtable meeting involving the relevant Operations Manager, available Operators and internal auditor, and this meeting served as annual refresher training on the Standard and the QMS.
-An internal audit report was developed and included an introduction, a discussion of previous audit results, a summary of internal audit results in tabular format and a discussion concerning all nonconformities and potential nonconformities.
-Internal audit results were appropriately communicated to Senior Management and Operators.
-Any and all nonconformities and potential nonconformities were addressed satisfactorily.
-20 There is a procedure for management reviews that evaluates the continuing suitability, adequacy and effectiveness of the QMS and considers all of the items included within the Standard A management review was conducted in the previous calendar year and it included 1) all required topics as provided in the Standard, 2) a consideration of best management practices, 3) the annual review of risk assessment outcomes, 4) a consideration of the accuracy of the DWS description in the Operational Plan, and 5) a consideration of the accuracy of the description of infrastructure maintenance, rehabilitation and renewal programs in the Operational Plan Senior Management and relevant Operators participated in the review and identified deficiencies and action items.
+ELEMENT # Procedure/Question С NC OFI Comments 1.
+There is a procedure for internal audits that evaluates conformity, identifies audit criteria, frequency, scope, methodology, and record-keeping requirements, considers previous audit results, and describes how corrective/preventive actions are identified/initiated.
+2. An internal audit covering all DWQMS elements was conducted in the previous calendar year 3.
+The internal audit checklist was verified and/or updated prior to the previous internal audit 4.
+The on-site audit component concluded with a roundtable meeting involving the relevant Operations 19 Manager, available Operators and internal auditor, and this meeting served as annual refresher training on the Standard and the QMS.
+5. An internal audit report was developed and included an introduction, a discussion of previous audit results, a summary of internal audit results in tabular format and a discussion concerning all nonconformities and potential nonconformities.
+Internal audit results were appropriately communicated to Consist Management and Opportunity communicated to Senior Management and Operators.
+7. Any and all nonconformilies and potential 1 There is a presedure for menogement reviews that 1.
+There is a procedure for management reviews that evaluates the continuing suitability, adequacy and included within the Standard 2 A management review was conducted in the previous calendar year and it included 1) all required tonics as provided in the Standard, 2) a consideration of best 20 management practices 3) the annual review of risk 20 assessment outcomes 4) a consideration of the accuracy of the DWS description in the Operational Plan and 5) a consideration of the accuracy of the description of infrastructure maintenance, rehabilitation and renewal programs in the Operational Plan 3.
+All personnel identified in Section 4.1 participated in the review and identified deficiencies and action items.